Updated January 2, 2018

 - Valuation.
 The issue of valuation is of critical concern to both buyers and sellers of businesses.
 Business brokers are professionals in determining the most probable selling price of a business.

 - Financing.
-Business acquisition loans have been difficult to obtain in the recent economy.
-Business brokers stay informed as to the type and source of loans that are available and assist buyers in arranging financing.
+Business acquisition loans were difficult to obtain in the recession of a few years ago.
+Currently, however, banks and the SBA are again loaning money for business acquisitions.
+Business brokers stay informed as to the type and source of loans that are available from various lenders and assist buyers in arranging financing.

 Asset Sale Versus Corporate Stock Sale

 Most transfers of privately held businesses handled by business brokers are asset sales rather than corporate stock sales.
 The selling entity (whether sole proprietorship, partnership, corporation or LLC) sells selected assets to the acquiring entity.
 The selected assets are usually all assets of the business, including trade name, with the exception of cash in the bank and the accounts receivable which are usually retained by the seller.